Top 10 hazards to watch out for this summertime in Leeds

 - Holding up their paw (if that is where they have been stung)

-If they have been stung near their mouth or nose, you should contact us straight away, as this can be a medical emergency.
+If they have been stung near their mouth or nose, you should contact us straight away at Abbey House Vets, as this can be a medical emergency.

 Keeping your pet well-groomed is particularly important in warmer weather.
 Brushing your pet to remove any excess or matted fur and to reduce the thickness of their hair will help.
 Having thick, ungroomed hair could contribute to heatstroke, as highlighted above.
 However, it is also important to remember that your pet’s coat also protects them from getting sunburnt.

 Some pets are more susceptible to getting burnt by the sun.
 Fair haired animals, such as white dogs and cats, tend to have fair skin under their fur.
 Pets with fine, thin hair and hairless breeds are also at risk of sunburn.
 Remember, regardless of how much fur they have, all pets are vulnerable on areas which do not have much fur, including their ears, nose and on their tummy.
-To protect your pet, you can buy pet friendly sunblock.
+To protect your pet, you can buy pet-friendly sunblock,please enquire with us at Abbey House Vets.

 Barbecues and alfresco dining